PL/Java configuration variable reference

 pljava.enable

 Setting this variable off prevents PL/Java startup from completing, until the variable is later set on.
-It can be useful when installing PL/Java on PostgreSQL versions before 9.2.
+It can be useful in some debugging settings.

 pljava.implementors